caleblopez96/Instagram-Like-Automation/README.md

 <i>By using this code, you assume all risk and responsibility for any implications or legal issues that may arise, including but not limited to any violations of the terms of service for the platform on which it is used.
 I am not responsible for any damages or losses that may occur as a result of the use of this code.</i><br>

-<i>Note that this project may incorporate third-party libraries or tools, which may be subject to additional terms or conditions.
-Any such terms or conditions will be outlined in the project documentation.</i><br>

 **Description:**
 This is a script that automates the process of liking Instagram posts.
 It uses JavaScript to identify and click the "Like" button on Instagram posts, and can be set to run at regular intervals.